tasitlabs/tasit-sdk/docs/PULL_REQUEST_TEMPLATE.md

 ### Auto-close the issue?

 <!---
-If this PR should close the associted issue when it's merged, please change XXX below to the issue number.
+If this PR should close the associated issue when it's merged, please change XXX below to the issue number.
 Otherwise, you can remove this section.
 --->